operator-framework/java-operator-plugins/CONTRIBUTING.md

 # How to contribute

-Java Operator SDK is Apache 2.0 licensed and accepts contributions via GitHub pull requests.
-This document outlines some of the conventions on commit message formatting, contact points for developers, and other resources to help get contributions into java-operator-sdk.
+Java Operator is Apache 2.0 licensed and accepts contributions via GitHub pull requests.
+This document outlines some of the conventions on commit message formatting, contact points for developers, and other resources to help get contributions into the Java Operator.

 ## Email and Chat